Impact sourcing: Support

 In 2010, The Rockefeller Foundation launched an initiative focused on poverty reduction through employment to further its core activities related to supporting "sustainable livelihoods" among poor and vulnerable populations.
 The Monitor Group and The Rockefeller Foundation, borrowing from impact investing terminology, formally coined the term "impact sourcing" in a 2011 report that focused on the beneficial job creation aspect of the BPO industry.

 The Global Impact Sourcing Coalition (GISC) supports employers wishing to develop more inclusive supply chains by adopting impact sourcing strategies.

 Impact sourcing service providers

 Impact sourcing service providers ('ISSPs') are organizations within the tertiary/services sector with specific social objectives.
 Many of these firms, as an explicit part of their mission or objectives, aim to generate employment for and upgrade skills of workers from poor and vulnerable communities.
+A 2022 systematic literature review distinguished five stakeholder groups around ISSPs: the providers themselves, the workers they hire, the surrounding communities, the outsourcing clients, and government actors.
 Achaya notes two "promising" examples, Head Held High, based in Bengaluru (Bangalore), whose impact is focussed on young people, women and marginalised communities in rural India, and NextWealth, also based in Bengaluru, who work to sub-contract outsourcing opportunities to potential outsourcing providers.